galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Quality is quite good looking at the "status checks" section of MultiQC.
-Only "Per base sequence Content" and "Overrepresented sequences"
+As expected (because here we only have one sequence by file) "Per base sequence Content" and "Overrepresented sequences" Sections are "bad" for both sequences files. "adapter content" section also show a "bad" result for A2_RC_8F2_B.pl_HCOI.ab1 file.
 > >
 > > 2.
-The related MultiQC section mention: "No samples found with any adapter contamination > 0.1%"
+A2_RC_8F2_B.pl_HCOI.ab1 file seems to have adapters in it.
 > >
 > {: .solution}
 {: .question}